-702 KAR 7:125E Contact Person: Todd G. Allen, Todd.allen@education.ky.gov Phone Number: 502-564-4474
+702 KAR 7:125E

+Contact Person: Todd G. Allen, Todd.allen@education.ky.gov

+Phone Number: 502-564-4474

-- (1) Provide a brief summary of: - (a) What this administrative regulation does:
+(1) Provide a brief summary of:

+(a) What this administrative regulation does:

-The proposed regulation amendment is only applicable to the 2021-2022 school year.
+The proposed regulation amendment is primarily related to the 2021-2022 school year.
 Under existing law, local school districts do not have a mechanism to provide instructional services to and receive funding for students in quarantine or isolation due to the COVID-19 pandemic.
 Students under quarantine or isolation are simply considered absent.
 702 KAR 7:125 generally requires in-person attendance in order for students to be included in a district's Average Daily Attendance (ADA) for Support Education Excellence in Kentucky (SEEK) funding purposes.
 The current regulation contains several exceptions to the in-person attendance requirement.
 The proposed regulation amendment establishes an exception to the in-person attendance requirement for students in quarantine or isolation due to the COVID-19 pandemic.
 The proposed amendment would permit districts to provide instructional services to students in quarantine or isolation and include those students in district Average Daily Attendance (ADA).
+Technical amendments were also made updating the citation to KRS 156.160 and KRS 157.350(4)(c).